andymeneely/project-timber-wolf/RULES.md

 *For example .*

 Players may NOT use skills that cost 🔊 or ⚠ during this phase. *For example, SEWER CRAWL is not allowed during Escape, but GREAT IN A PINCH is allowed*.

+# The Campaign

+In Campaign mode, all of the rules apply the same way, with the following exceptions:
+  * Play 3 level 1 Boards, then 3 Level 2 Boards, then 3 Level 3 Boards.
+  * After each Heist, one non-Busted player may level up 1 Skill.
+  * After each even-numbered heist, one non-Busted player may level up a Character.

+We also recommend the following campaigns:
+  * **The Art of the Heist**.
+In order, the boards are:
+  * **The Vault Job**

+# The Legacy

+The final heist of any Standard or Campaign game does not need any extra loot.
+However, as a measure of your team's effectiveness for all of time, we ask that you record your loot.
+Because, after all, you're only as good as Your Last Heist!

+# The Configurations